Introduction

 Determine If Your MAGI Exceeds the NIIT Threshold

-Wondering if your Modified Adjusted Gross Income (MAGI) exceeds the threshold according to the niit calculator?
+Wondering if your MAGI exceeds the threshold according to the NIIT calculator?
 Let’s break it down step by step:

-1. Calculate Your Adjusted Gross Earnings (AGI): Start with your total earnings and subtract any above-the-line deductions.
+- Calculate Your MAGI: Start with your total earnings and subtract any above-the-line deductions.
 This includes things like retirement contributions and student loan interest.
 Easy enough, right?

-2. Reinstate Specific Deductions: Now, for the Net Investment Income Tax, you’ll want to add back any deductions you left out of your AGI.
-This could be something like the foreign earned revenue exclusion.
+- Reinstate Specific Deductions: Now, for the deductions, you’ll want to include them.
+This could be something like the student loan interest deduction.

+.
+Each step builds on the last, guiding you through the process.
 Follow the boxes from top to bottom to see how to calculate your MAGI and understand if you might owe the Net Investment Income Tax.
-Each step builds on the last, guiding you through the process.
+Each step builds on the last, guiding you through the process.](https://images.tely.ai/telyai/axwfyqnk-follow-the-boxes-from-top-to-bottom-to-see-how-to-calculate-your-magi-and-understand-if-you-might-owe-the-net-investment-income-tax-each-step-builds-on-the-last-guiding-you-through-the-process.webp)

 Compute Your NIIT Base: Essential Calculations